ridgelines/go-config/README.md

 ```

 All resolve the `global.timeout` setting to `30`.
-This is allows providers to override and lookup settings using a common key.
+This is allows providers to override and lookup settings using a canonical key.

 # License